Probabilistic Analysis of Event-Mode Experimental Data: Conclusions

 \section{Conclusions}

-We have demonstrated a weighted event mode data analysis workflow with a multi-component general mixture model sampled by Markov-chain Monte-Carlo.
-The analysis confirms and quantifies a generally known effect, that least squares fitting has a systematic biassing for some types of probability distribution \cite{CLAUSET-POWER-LAW}.
-What is remarkable here is the scale of the biassing effect.
+We have demonstrated a weighted event mode data analysis workflow.
+The proposed method, a Bayesian Markov-Chain Monte-Carlo analysis, is orders of magnitude more efficient than least squares, and avoids some potentially problematic biassing for some types of probability distribution that are common in neutron scattering \cite{CLAUSET-POWER-LAW}.

-We have also demonstrated the method with real data from a neutron scattering instrument, and compared this very favourably with least squares regression.
-Across most of the analysis, MCMC outperforms LSE, returning more accurate parameter estimates with orders of magnitude fewer data points.